aehrc/pathling/site/docs/fhirpath/operators.md

 collection, and a `false` otherwise.
 The `!=` is the inverse of the `=` operator.

-<div class="callout warning">The equality operator in Pathling currently only supports singular, primitive operands of the same type.</div>
+The equality operators can accept operands of type String, Integer, Decimal, Boolean, Date and DateTime.
+Both operands must be of the same type, and must be singular.
+If one or both of the operands is an empty collection, the operator will return an empty collection.

 ## Comparison